Black Hawk Memorial Spring Lake, Utah

 "In those early days, it was at times imperative that harsh measures should be used.
 We had to do these things, or be run over by them," wrote John Lowry a Black Hawk War veteran.
 "It was a question of supremacy between the white man and the Indian."

 Brigham Young was quoted by the Denver Rocky Mountain Newspaper as saying, "You can get rid of more Indians with a sack of flour, than a keg of powder."

 The consequence of the war resulted in an astonishing 90% decrease in Utah's Native population that was noted by Brigham Young and recorded in Indian agency reports, and government census records.
 Deaths from violence, starvation, and disease over a twenty three year period were in the thousands.
 "I do not suppose there is one in ten, perhaps not one in a hundred, now alive of those who were here when we came.
 Did we kill them?
 No, we fed them." ~ Brigham Young.

-The Myths of The Utah Black Hawk War
+The Myths of the Utah Black Hawk War

-While I struggled to make sense of the Mormons' convoluted view of history, and many books I read over and over again numerous times.
-I learned that the LDS Church has a monopoly on Utah's history.
+"While I struggled to make sense of the Mormons' convoluted view of history, and many books I read over and over again numerous times, it became obvious that the LDS Church has a monopoly on Utah's history, which makes me suspicious.
+It means they can manipulate any part of it to suit their own agenda.
 I would dare say damn-near all of it has been written by Mormon authors.
-Owing to their own ignorance, or failure to study Native culture in depth, virtually every account about Utah's indigenous peoples are biased and based on assumptions.
+Owing to their own intention, or failure to study Native culture in depth, virtually every account about Utah's indigenous peoples are biased and based on assumptions," he said.